brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/bishop-pass-13" "https://www.dropbox.com/scl/fi/qtmonv06b7tr5duf84sni/2W4A4386.JPG?rlkey=cc3ot03qri6j0s0eh5vnqfdxb&dl=1" 1200}}" loading="lazy"></figure>

 The day is our longest day so far, with 4,000 feet of elevation gain on the way up to the pass.
-We make it over, down to a parking lot for day hikes on the other side, and walk the rest of the way along the road to Parchers.
+We make it over, on the way encountering a young backpacker from Japan and an entire platoon of backcountry kayakers, which is apparently a thing, each of whom had carried a 50 lbs. kayak on their shoulder over the pass.
+On the other side we descend to a parking lot for day hikes departures, and walk the rest of the way along the road to Parchers.

 <hr>